aws-samples/amazon-eks-kubernetes-api-aws-lambda/README.md

 ## Amazon EKS Kubernetes API from AWS Lambda

 Access the Kubernetes API from a Lambda function entirely in code.
+This is the Source code for the blog article [A Container-Free Way to Configure Kubernetes Using AWS Lambda]( https://aws.amazon.com/blogs/opensource/a-container-free-way-to-configure-kubernetes-using-aws-lambda/).

 ## Security